 I use fish shell ><> because it's really good for both interactive use and scripting.
 Thanks fish developers!

-I'm planning to use it to write the Bibliogram updater script because it's fun.
+I'm planning to use it to write scripts in future because it's fun.

 The way this will work is the main instance will be connected to a GitHub webhook, which will send a request to the server when a new commit is pushed.
 The main server can then broadcast to all connected clients that there is a new update.
 I think this will be very good for getting updates straight away.